khakhalin/carsharing101/02_relocations.md

 Let's address the first concern first.
 You'll have to believe me here, but quriously, if we intentionally look at the _total change in a sum of expected idle times_ for both the source and the target zone, we will arrive at exactly the same formula.
 The proof of this statement is simple but annoying, so let's leave it out of scope of this conversation.
 Please refer to the references section if you want to learn more about birth-death process, Markov chains, and queueing theory[^birthdeath].
 And from the practical POV, don't worry about this, our math works out, even if the derivation looked a bit naive.

 The second concern is more interesting, as if we want to account for the incoming flows of cars, we should, in principle, adjust our formulas a bit.
 The thing is, if a location is acted upon by two Poisson processes, one bringing cars out with a rate of $d$, and another one, bring them _out_ with a rate $a$, then the expected idle time till the next rental is equal not to $1/d$, but to $1/(d-a)$.
 Respectively, for a station that has $n$ cars in it, the sum of all idle times is expected to be equal to $n/(d-a)$[^twoprocesses].
 In our models so far, the probability of a trip from station $i$ to a station $j$ was proportional to the multiple of demands at both stations: $P(i → j) = p_i p_j$, which means that the total flow at a station $j$ is equal to $\sum_i p_i p_j = \tilde p p_j$, where $\tilde p$ is the overall rate of rentals in our system (the share of cars that are moved across locations at every time tick).
 In turn, this means that $d-a$ in formulas above can be replaced with $d-a = d-\tilde p d = (1-\tilde p)d = d '$ , or basically just the value of $d$ scaled down a bit.
-Say, if at every step we end up moving 1% of cars, then all our calculations above remain fully valid, we just need to replace the demand $d$ with its version scalled down with a 0.99 coefficient.
-In other words, even though technically our second concern was valid, in practice, we can ignore it.
-At least in our simplest models (although it can become important in real-life solutions).
+Say, if at every step we end up moving 5% of cars, then all our calculations above remain fully valid, we just need to replace the demand $d$ with its version scalled down with a 0.95 coefficient.
+In other words, even though technically the second concern was valid, in practice, at least in our simplest models, we can ignore it, as all demand values are scaled proportionally (although it can become important in real-life solutions, with more complex interactions between incoming and outgoing flows).

 To some up, let's reiterate the relocation algorithm we will follow in our simulations:
 1. Look at all stations, at demand $d$ at each of them, and at the number of cars $n$ parked at each station currently